ctrsploit/sploit-spec/example/xsploit/README.md

+---

+spec-version: v0.4.0

+---

-# x-sploit: A example app follows sploit-spec
+# x-sploit: An example app follows sploit-spec

 Just an example, do not import code under example folder